danielsqc/Fashion_MNIST/README.md

-# Description
+# Fashion MNIST

+## Context

-A simple TensorFlow Neural Network, developed to work on the Fashion MNIST dataset from Keras.
+This notebook is a simple implementation of a Neural Network from TensorFlow, developed to work with the Fashion MNIST dataset from Keras.